CNMAT/CNMAT-odot/README.md

 odot has been used in various experimental incarnations for many years at CNMAT.
 The public release roadmap is:

 * 1.0: for Max/MSP
+* 1.5: updated expression language, PD unstable
-* 2.0: for PD and Node Red, and  support for class-based objects
+* 2.0: for PD and Node Red, unified o. objects
+* 2.5: support for dynamic class-based objects
 * 3.0: integral support for sound, graphics and imagery

 History